 Provisional conclusion on genetic origins of the family

 With a few more samples analyzed, we now see that there are likely to be multiple Y-DNA lines within the name, so that hypothesis 1 is not supported (not only one haplotype for all NE Scotland Lobbans).
 Among the new samples are two people whose results do not match with the “NE Scotland” haplotype / Logan “Limb 7” and on the basis of advice from International Society of Genetic Genealogists* we are interpreting these as new origins of the name, rather than non-paternity events,** which are rare (best estimates about 2% of the population) (source).
-Examples of

 One of these new samples maps to Logan Project “Limb 3,” and this person traces his ancestors back to the Black Isle.
 This suggests that we may have found a representative of the “Black Isle” Lobans, but that conclusion would be based on an assumption that the earliest known ancestor lived where the founder lived, when in fact the earlier (unknown) ancestors could have come from NE Scotland.
 I will not yet claim to have supported the hypothesis of one origin in Black Isle, but the evidence is consistent with it.